Frequently asked questions

-For the 221 semester a number of face to face experiences are being offered.
-Including the Professional Development workshop series, The Unfair Advantage Public Speaking and Presentation Workshop series or the Intercultural Communication Skills Workshop series.
-Register for a face to face workshop via the SCOUT portal.
-On completion you will earn 10pts.
-Look out for these and other opportunities through your Beyond Bond iLearn site.
+Beyond Bond will continue to offer students a range of experiences to evidence through Beyond Bond.
+For Semester 223, this includes face to face workshops such as the Professional Development Workshop series, The Unfair Advantage Public Speaking and Presentation Workshop series, and the Intercultural Communication Skills Workshop Series.
+Register for these face-to-face workshops via the SCOUT portal.
+Beyond Bond progress is available upon completion of these activities.
+Look out for these and other opportunities through your Beyond Bond platform

-• Completion of the online Microcredential Digital Literacy Program (11 ½ Things)
+- Completion of the online Microcredential: 11 ½ Things for Digital Literacy

 Housing (on-campus student residences)

-Queensland is now well on the way to reaching the 80% double vaccination target with other States having achieved this already.
-For Semester 1 (221) we are reverting our twin rooms back to double occupancy.
+Queensland is now reached over 90% double vaccination rate.
+In Semester 2 (222) we reverted our twin rooms back to double occupancy.
 All necessary protocols will be in place to support this action with the University carefully considering this decision in the context of the easing of restrictions and the importance of welcoming students to campus.

 If you have any queries or require further information in relation to student housing please contact

-Events are proceeding on campus, however each event needs approval before proceedings.
-All events must comply with the Queensland Government COVID Safe Events Checklist requirements.
+Events are proceeding on campus, however each event needs approval before proceeding.
 As circumstances surrounding the coronavirus (COVID-19) pandemic develop quickly, we continually monitor all event details and will respond accordingly should circumstances change at any time in order to protect the health of our event attendees and community.
 Unfortunately, this may require us to change some events plans at short notice.
 In those circumstances, we will do our very best to keep everybody who is impacted fully informed.

 The University continually review all of its major events and we will host events where possible and in compliance with the Government guidelines.